This document contains official content from the BMC Software Knowledge Base. It is automatically updated when the knowledge article is modified.

 7. What compression algorithms are used to store job output.

-Same with PG. the compression used is provided by the PG package and we see a compression ration of 2:1.
+Same with PostgreSQL the compression used is provided by the PostgreSQL package and we see a compression ration of 2:1.
 The compression results are data specific and each environment will yield different results.

 8. What is the limit of each job output size.